derveloper/slack-leaver/README.md

 ## limitations

-Only the first 1000 channels are considered.
+Only the first 1000 channels of your workspace are considered, even if you aren't in a channel.